 House sitting isn’t everyone’s cup of tea.
 I have met plenty of travellers who say they can’t think of anything worse than looking after someone else’s home and pets, but I disagree.
 Strongly.

-For the sake of being careful with the china teacups and making sure the house is cleaned thoroughly you get to save yourself an absolute fortune by house-sitting internationally – especially in expensive places like Europe.
+For the sake of being careful with the china teacups and making sure the house is cleaned thoroughly at the end of the stay, you get to save yourself an absolute fortune by house-sitting in some of the worlds most expensive, and unique destinations – especially in pricey places like Europe.

 How To Become A Housesitter.
 The Basics.